hmkonz/capstone-2---front-end/readme.md

 ## Website Features <br>
 **APIs**
 <br>
 * JustRealFoodApi, created by myself.
-All products and their details were added to a seed file in the backend and all necessary api routes were added to the frontend. <br>
+Data was loaded into the API in the backend and all necessary api routes were added to the frontend. <br>
 * Stripe API for payment processing

 ## User Flow<br>